 How do you sell so many books?

 I'm not sure exactly.
 I know a lot of it has to do with really supportive readers who do an amazing job of letting people know when they've enjoyed my books.
 But I did write an extensive blog that explains exactly what I did to get published.
 You can read it: here.
-I also worked really hard, and this blog here is the closest I've come to explaining the secret to my success: The Magic Hand.

 When you self-published, what company did you use?